dayvista/portfolio-website-v2/src/content/javascript-variable-hydration-in-next-js.md

 };
 ```

-Now, the `userData` object can be destructured on the client side, and it's data will be read by the hydrated JSX at build time.
+Now, the `userData` object can be destructured on the client side, and its data will be read by the hydrated JSX at build time.

 Voila!
 A SSG, CMS-driven site with the ability to switch themes on demand!